Ninnat/ninnat.github.io/_posts/2019-09-15-representation-category.md

 excerpt: "*created: 17 Sep 2019; modified: 22 Jan 2021; status: draft*"
 ---

-*Representation theory in the language of categories; how tensor operators are actually intertwiners and Wigner-Eckart theorem is Schur’s lemma; induction as an adjoint functor to the much more trivial restriction functor which restricts representations of a group to one of its subgroup*
+*Representation theory in the language of categories; how tensor operators are actually intertwiners and Wigner-Eckart theorem is Schur’s lemma; induction as an adjoint to the much more trivial restriction functor which restricts representations of a group to a subgroup*

 *created: 17 Sep 2019; modified: 22 Jan 2021; status: draft*